zaidfayaz/React/react_practice/1-Introduction.md

 const ironMan = withSuit(TonyStark)

                     Render Props
-The term 'Render Props' refers to a technique for *sharing code* between React components using a *prop whose value is a function*
+The term 'Render Props' refers to a technique for *sharing code* between React Components using a *prop whose value is a function*
 >